ibm-js/dtreemap/README.md

     $ bower install dtreemap

-_Manual_ master installation: go to the root Dojo installation directory and clone dtreemap from github:
+_Manual_ master installation:

     $ git clone git://github.com/ibm-js/dtreemap.git

-Then install dependencies with bower or manual if you want to:
+Then install dependencies with bower (or manually from github if you prefer to):

 	$ cd dtreemap
 	$ bower install